 Terracotta washed walls, sea green painted wooden shutters and gold glass lettering in a patisserie.

 Atelier Gastronomique, which chef Aude started six years ago.
 I learnt a great deal from her.
 She's knowledgeable about the science behind cooking too.
-We made a three course menu:
+We made a menu:

 Butternut squash cappuccino soup with Parmesan wafer

 Salmon filet in 'feuilles de Brick' (a North African filo style pastry available in most shops in France) with leeks in saffron sauce